Elections

 Election Worker Training

-There will be an election worker training TBD in the Rutledge Room for anyone interested in helping out.
+There will be an election worker training Tuesday, August 4, 2026 at 1 PM in the Rutledge Room for anyone interested in helping out.
 We will go over election day procedures, what's on the ballot, how the voting machine works, and answer questions.
 Workers can be compensated for their time.

 Please contact the Town Office for more information at (920) 847-2522 or email townoffice@washingtonisland-wi.gov